 If CR2 (Losing/Original CR) determines they will need more information from CR2 (Gaining CR), then they will need to select Send to Gaining CR.
 This transition allows both CR’s to talk back and forth while transitioning the issue back and forth before a resolution is made.

-If CR2 (Losing/Original CR) determines that an Inadvertent Gain has taken place, they will select Send to TDSP, enter the proposed regain date, add comments and select “OK” to move the issue to the TDSP.
+If CR2 (Losing/Original CR) determines that an Inadvertent Gain has taken place, they will send the back-dated Move In with the Inadvertent Gain/Loss indicator “IA” in the BGN07 field.
+CR2 will then click the Provide Regaining BGN02 button and enter the Regaining BGN02 from the EDI transaction, enter the proposed regain date, add comments and select OK.
+The issue transitions to a state of Regaining Transaction Submitted (PC).
 (Fig 2.1.3.4g)

 NOTE: The Reinstatement date shall be a day beyond the date of loss or any subsequent date chosen by the Losing/Original CR but no greater than 10 days past the date of the MarkeTrak issue was logged.